CatraMyBeloved/pug_bot_discord/createpug_plan.md

 **Behavior:**

+1. Check user has permission (PUG Leader role or Administrator)
-1. Check prepared match exists
+2. Check prepared match exists
+3. Validate all players still in voice channel
+   - If players missing: display warning with names but continue
-2. Move players to team VCs (if auto-move enabled)
+4. Move players to team VCs (if auto-move enabled)
+   - Skip players not in VC
-3. Update match state to 'active'
+5. Update match state to 'active'
-4. Confirm match started
+6. Confirm match started

 **Output:**